Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 Consider the action of the fermionic number operator ($b_i^\dagger b_i$):

+If the $i^\text{th}$ mode is occupied, the state is left unchanged.
 If the $i^\text{th}$ mode is unoccupied, the state should have zero amplitude in the encoded subspace.
-If the $i^\text{th}$ mode is occupied, then the state is left unchanged.

-This action can be encoded using the circuit shown in Subfigure \ref{fig:fermionic-products-be}a.
+This action can be applied using the circuit shown in subfigure \ref{fig:fermionic-products-be}a.
 The Toffoli gate flips the block-encoding ancilla outside of the encoded subspace if the control is on and the $i^\text{th}$ mode is unoccupied.
-Otherwise, the state of the system and the block-encoding ancilla are left unchanged.
+Otherwise, the system and the block-encoding ancilla are left unchanged.

-Block-encoding this operator as the product of the block-encodings for $b_i$ and $b_i^\dagger$ would require two block-encoding ancillae and use $8$ $T$ gates.
-Meanwhile, this construction has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and one clean ancilla, and uses four $T$ gates.
+Block-encoding this operator as the product of the block-encodings for $b_i$ and $b_i^\dagger$ would require two block-encoding ancillae and use eight $T$ gates.
+This construction has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and one clean ancilla, and uses four $T$ gates.

+When two number operators are applied to distinct modes ($b_i^\dagger b_i b_j^\dagger b_j$), their actions have shared structure.
+The state is pushed outside the encoded subspace \textit{unless} both modes are occupied.
+This implies that their action can be applied together for a more efficient block-encoding construction.
+A block-encoding circuit for this operator is shown in subfigure \ref{fig:fermionic-products-be}b.
+This circuit has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and two clean ancillae, and uses eight $T$ gates.
+This uses one fewer block-encoding ancilla than would be required by taking the product of the block-encodings for the two number operators individually.

-A block-encoding circuit for the operator $b_j^\dagger b_l$ is given in Subfigure \ref{fig:fermionic-products-be}c.
+A block-encoding circuit for the operator $b_j^\dagger b_l$ is given in subfigure \ref{fig:fermionic-products-be}c.
 For this operator, the amplitude of the state in the encoded subspace should be zero \textit{unless} both the $j^\text{th}$ mode is unoccupied and the $l^\text{th}$ mode is occupied.
-If the control qubit is on and these two conditions are not both true, then the block-encoding ancilla is flipped outside of the encoded subspace.
-The state of the system is updated based on the two operators in the order in which they would act upon the quantum state: $\vec{Z}X_l$ ($b_l$) then $\vec{Z}X_j$ ($b_j^\dagger$).
-This block-encoding circuit has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and two clean ancillae, and uses $8$ $T$ gates.
+If the control qubit is on and these two conditions are not both true, then the block-encoding ancilla is flipped to push the state outside of the encoded subspace.
+The system is updated based on the order in which the two operators would act on the quantum state: $\vec{Z}X_l$ ($b_l$) then $\vec{Z}X_j$ ($b_j^\dagger$).
+For clarity, these system updates are shown individually for all circuit diagrams in this work.
+In practice, the action of these Pauli operators should be merged to reduce the total number of Clifford operations.
+This block-encoding circuit has a rescaling factor of $\lambda = 1$, requires one block-encoding ancilla and two clean ancillae, and uses eight $T$ gates.